Palace Of The Inquisition Cartagena Historical MuseumCurrently Closed

 - Free for under 5.

 - Student discounts available if you contact them before your.

 How To reach Palace Of The Inquisition Cartagena Historical Museum by Public Transport

-- Drive to here or take a taxi from outside Old Town.
+- By car or take a taxi from outside Old Town.

 - Walk to here from inside Old Town.

 Love this?
 Explore the entire list of things to do in Cartagena before you plan your trip.